Code-Institute-Submissions/gameshow-m1/README.md

 [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) and [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) were used to test the site's accessibility.

+*WAVE Updates*
+* An update was made for removal of the table headings that had blank cells.
+Commit #150.

 Issues arose during testing-->
 Shown issues were updated for with the following scores.